-- 3(c) The special education director develops district policies to address student misconduct in a positive, fair, and unbiased manner. - 3(d) The special education director monitors and addresses institutional biases of student marginalization and low expectations associated with race, class, culture and language, and disability or special status. - 3(e) The special education director address matters of equity and cultural responsiveness in all aspects of leadership.
+3(c) The special education director develops district policies to address student misconduct in a positive, fair, and unbiased manner.

+- 3(d) The special education director monitors and addresses institutional biases of student marginalization and low expectations associated with race, class, culture and language, and disability or special status. - 3(e) The special education director address matters of equity and cultural responsiveness in all aspects of leadership.

-Standard 4: Curriculum, Instruction, and Assessment - Special Education directors candidate demonstrates how to develop and support intellectually rigorous and coherent systems of curriculum, instruction, and assessment to promote all students' the academic success and well-being of all students.
+Standard 4: Curriculum, Instruction, and Assessment - Special education directors develop and support intellectually rigorous and coherent systems of curriculum, instruction, and assessment to promote all students' academic success and well-being.